-Report abuse 🏆 💧
+Report abuse 🏆

-Don't send images or videos of yourself as part of the report, this is child abuse material.
+Don't send images or videos of yourself as part of the report.
+You will be assisted with this at a later stage.

 If you think you are in immediate danger, call Triple Zero (000).

 What to expect after making a report to the Australian Centre to Counter Child Exploitation